ratzori/luolaroepellys-spec/docs/sight_data.md

 ```

 ##Partial sight data
-Partial sight data is used when the bot has succesfully joined the game
+Partial sight data is used when the bot has succesfully joined the game and has received full pattern data.
+Partial sight data must fit inside the full sight data.

 ###Example of the partial sight data
 ```